UweNeuhaus/GettingAndCleaningDataAssignment/Codebook.md

 The data file "tidy_data.txt" contains 68 variables and 180 observations.
 The first two variables are:

-**Activity**:Six different activities performed by the subjects.
+**Activity**: Six different activities performed by the subjects.

 Possible values are WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

 **Subject**: IDs of the 30 subjects performing the tests.

 Possilbe values: integer values from 1 to 30.

 Every observation is a combination of the first two variables.